‘I MADE IT !’

 - TAKE IT

 Designed for those interested in 3D making these workshops will give you the confidence to undertake your own projects.
 From DIY around the home to creating your own distinct handmade and unique products.
-With a fun and informative approach you will get to try out various tools, skills and techniques.
+With a fun, friendly and informative approach you will get to try out various tools, skills and techniques.
 You will receive expert tuition by our resident designer maker duo Steve Snell and Zoe Robertson who will work with you to help you develop your skills and confidence.

 Each workshop enables you to create a project to take home and are available to book from spring to autumn.
 From beginners to advanced, groups or private tuition we have something for everybody.
 If you are planning a special event, hen party, or birthday treat and you would like to book a specialist course then please get in touch as we can tailor these to your group.